fhempy/fhempy/FHEM/bindings/python/fhempy/lib/eq3bt/README.md

 # EQ3 Bluetooth Thermostat
 This module is used to control EQ3 Bluetooth thermostats.

+Attention: Firmware version 120 is recommended, do not install the newest calor BT firmware!
+Newer firmwares won't work with this module.

 ## Installation
 Add the following settings to `/etc/dbus-1/system.d/bluetooth.conf`
 ```